valkey-io/valkey-doc/commands/acl-getuser.md

 Before version 7.0, keys and channels were returned as an array of patterns, however in version 7.0 later they are now also returned in same format as the one used in the `ACL SETUSER` command.
 Note: This description of command rules reflects the user's effective permissions, so while it may not be identical to the set of rules used to configure the user, it is still functionally identical.

-Selectors are listed in the order they were applied to the user, and include information about commands, key patterns, and channel patterns.
+Selectors are listed in the order they were applied to the user, and include information about commands, key patterns, channel patterns, and database permissions.

 ## Examples